RockefellerArchiveCenter/bits_and_bytes/_posts/2026-03-25-accessibility-audit-process.md

 We summarized our findings in an internal report, and while the audit results are not the emphasis of this post, I’ll share a few points about the nature of what we found in the hopes that they are useful in other contexts.
 Across our 16 sites, we identified 200+ issues, which feels like a lot.
 These results are definitely motivational for us to get things fixed, but also encouraging in a few ways:

 1. Fewer than 10% of these issues are “high severity”, meaning most issues don't outright block access, and more than 50% were “low severity.”
-That’s good because users are not encountering major accessibility barriers, but it’s also important to acknowledge that the cumulative friction of many small issues can be detrimental to the overall user experience.
+That’s good because users are not encountering major accessibility barriers, but we also acknowledge that the cumulative friction of many small issues can be detrimental to the overall user experience.
-2. Unsurprisingly, most issues were identified in our more complex and larger sites, and encouragingly we found fewer issues in our newer sites pointing to improvements over time in adopting accessibility best practices.
+2. Unsurprisingly, most issues were identified in our more complex and larger sites, and encouragingly we found fewer issues in our newer sites.
+This demonstrates our improvement over time in adopting accessibility best practices.
 3. The most common recurring issues across sites fell into three categories: responsive reflow behaviour, focus styles lacking sufficient color contrast, and accessible naming of interactive controls.
 These are areas where a fix in our shared [Style Library](https://styles.rockarch.org/) can impact multiple sites at once, which means that in many cases we can fix multiple problems in one place while improving future design.
 4. We did not find many of [the most common website issues](https://webaim.org/projects/million/) like low-contrast text, missing alt text, or missing form labels.
-This is likely because automated testing already catches these, and over times we've built knowledge and processes to address these more common issues during design, development, and review.
+This is likely because automated testing already catches these, and over time we've built knowledge and processes to address these more common issues during design, development, and review.

-<blockquote>“85% of the issues we identified came from manual or screen reader testing, not automated checks.”</blockquote>
+<blockquote>85% of the issues we identified came from manual or screen reader testing, not automated checks."</blockquote>

-One noteworthy finding came from looking at which of our testing methods resulted in flagged issues, which again emphasized the importance of testing beyond automated tools: 85% of the issues we identified came from manual or screen reader testing, not automated checks.
+One noteworthy finding came from analyzing which of our testing methods resulted in flagged issues, which again emphasizes the importance of testing beyond automated tools: 85% of the issues we identified came from manual or screen reader testing, not automated checks.

 ## Project Takeaways